harrisonfwest/HI-MaNGA/README.md

 `HI-MaNGA_with-MA.fits` combines the two, and is the file that will actually be used to analyze the data.

-A previous rendition of this work is found in the Jupyter Notebook titled `mass-fraction-graphing.ipynb`, but I am currently in the process of redoing this work in `HI-MaNGA_MisalignmendAndDeficiency.ipynb`
+A previous rendition of this work is found in the Jupyter Notebook titled `mass-fraction-graphing.ipynb`, but I am currently in the process of redoing this work in the updated `HI-MaNGA_MisalignmendAndDeficiency.ipynb`

 The survival analysis code used (`survival_analysis.py`) is from David Stark at the STScI, found in his repository https://github.com/dvstark/survival.
 This repository also contains an example of the code's usage, which has been copied and slightly modified here as `survival_analysis_example.ipynb`.
-Many thanks to David Stark for providing this code, which imports survival analysis based in R Statistical Software, and for Karen Masters for referring me to his repository.
+Many thanks to David Stark for providing this code, which imports survival analysis based in R Statistical Software into Python, and for Karen Masters for broader research guidance as well as for referring me to David's repository.